postsharp/Metalama.Documentation/content/conceptual/aspects/diagnostics.md

 2. Define a `static` field of type <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> in your aspect class. <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> specifies the diagnostic id, the severity, and the message formatting string.

-    * For a message without formatting parameters or with weakly-typed formatting parameters, use the non-generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> class.
+    * For a message without formatting parameters or with weakly-typed formatting parameters, utilize the non-generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> class.
-    * For a message with a single strongly-typed formatting parameter, use the generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition`1> class, e.g. `DiagnosticDefinition<int>`.
+    * For a message with a single strongly-typed formatting parameter, employ the generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition`1> class, e.g., `DiagnosticDefinition<int>`.
-    * For a message with several strongly-typed formatting parameters, use the generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition`1> with a tuple, e.g. `DiagnosticDefinition<(int,string)>` for a message with two formatting parameters expecting a value of type `int` and `string`.
+    * For a message with several strongly-typed formatting parameters, apply the generic <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition`1> with a tuple, e.g., `DiagnosticDefinition<(int,string)>` for a message with two formatting parameters expecting a value of type `int` and `string`.

     > [!WARNING]
     > The aspect framework relies on diagnostics being defined as static fields of aspect classes.
 You will not be able to report a diagnostic that has not been declared on an aspect class of the current project.

 3. To report a diagnostic, use the <xref:Metalama.Framework.Diagnostics.ScopedDiagnosticSink.Report*?text=builder.Diagnostics.Report> method.

     The second parameter of the `Report` method is optional: it specifies the declaration to which the diagnostic relates.
 Based on this declaration, the aspect framework computes the diagnostic file, line, and column.
-If you don't give a value for this parameter, the diagnostic will be reported for the target declaration of the aspect.
+If you don't provide a value for this parameter, the diagnostic will be reported for the target declaration of the aspect.

 ### Example

-The following aspect needs a field named `_logger` to exist in the target type.
-Its `BuildAspect` method checks that this field exists and reports an error if it does not.
+The following aspect requires a field named `_logger` to exist in the target type.
+Its `BuildAspect` method checks the existence of this field and reports an error if it is absent.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/ReportError.cs name="Report Error"]

 ## Suppressing a diagnostic

-Sometimes the C# compiler or other analyzers may report warnings to the target code of your aspects.
-Since neither the C# compiler nor the analyzers know about your aspect, some of these warnings may be irrelevant.
-As an aspect author, it is a good practice to prevent reporting irrelevant warnings.
+The C# compiler or other analyzers may report warnings to the target code of your aspects.
+Since neither the C# compiler nor the analyzers are aware of your aspect, some of these warnings may be irrelevant.
+As an aspect author, it is good practice to prevent the reporting of irrelevant warnings.

 To suppress a diagnostic: